MIM-104 Patriot: Patriot equipment

 The Patriot system has four major operational functions: communications, command and control, radar surveillance, and missile guidance.
 The four functions combine to provide a coordinated, secure, integrated, mobile air defense system.

 The Patriot system is modular and highly mobile.
 A battery-sized element can be installed in less than an hour.
 All components, consisting of the fire control section (radar set, engagement control station, antenna mast group, electric power plant) and launchers, are truck- or trailer-mounted.
 The radar set and launchers (with missiles) are mounted on M860 semi-trailers, which are towed by Oshkosh M983 HEMTTs.

 Missile reloading is accomplished using a M985 HEMTT truck with a Hiab crane on the back.
 This crane is larger than the standard Grove cranes found on regular M977 HEMTT and M985 HEMTT cargo body trucks.
-The truck/crane, called a Guided Missile Transporter (GMT), removes spent missile canisters from the launcher and then replaces them with fresh missiles.
-Because the crane nearly doubles the height of the HEMTT when not stowed, crews informally refer to it as the "scorpion tail."
+The crane truck, known as a Guided Missile Transporter (GMT), removes spent missile canisters from the launcher and replaces them with fresh missiles.
+Because the crane nearly doubles the height of the HEMTT when not stowed, crews informally refer to it as the "scorpion tail".
 A standard M977 HEMTT with a regular-sized crane is sometimes referred to as the Large Repair Parts Transporter (LRPT).

-The heart of the Patriot battery is the fire control section, consisting of the AN/MPQ-53 or −65/65A Radar Set (RS), the AN/MSQ-104 Engagement Control Station (ECS), the OE-349 Antenna Mast Group (AMG), and the EPP-III Electric Power Plant (EPP).
-The system's missiles are transported on and launched from the M901 Launching Station (LS), which can carry up to four PAC-2 missiles, M902 LS with sixteen PAC-3 missiles, or M903 LS which can be configured to carry PAC-2, PAC-3, and MSE/SkyCeptor missiles in various combinations.
+The heart of the Patriot battery is the fire control section, consisting of the AN/MPQ-53 or −65/65A Radar Set (RS), the AN/MSQ-104 or −132 Engagement Control Station (ECS), the OE-349 Antenna Mast Group (AMG), and the EPP-III Electric Power Plant (EPP).
+The system's missiles are transported on and launched from either the M901 Launching Station (LS), which can carry up to four PAC-2 missiles; the M902 LS, with sixteen PAC-3 missiles; or the M903 LS, which can be configured to carry PAC-2, PAC-3, and MSE/SkyCeptor missiles in various combinations.
 A Patriot battalion is also equipped with the Information Coordination Central (ICC), a command station designed to coordinate the launches of a battalion and uplink Patriot to the JTIDS or MIDS network.